josebladex/UTOPIA-ExoplanetQuest/README.md

 - **Backend**:
   - 🐍 **Python.js** for seamless backend operations

+### Key Features:
+- **Interactive Galaxy Map**: Users can navigate through a 3D space to explore various exoplanets.
+- **Exoplanet Data Visualization**: Provides details on exoplanets, allowing users to identify potential targets for future space missions.
+- **Data Integration**: Information about exoplanets is sourced from the **NASA Exoplanet Archive**.
+Since real-time access is unavailable, data is downloaded in **CSV** format and processed locally.

+### Data Flow:
+- The exoplanet data is stored locally in the **public/data** folder in JSON format, after being processed by the Back-End.

+## Back-End

+The **Back-End** handles data processing and manipulation for the exoplanet information obtained from the NASA Exoplanet Archive.

+### Data Processing Flow:
+1. **CSV to JSON Conversion**: The downloaded **CSV** data is converted to **JSON** for more efficient manipulation.
+2. **Data Extraction**: Relevant data fields include:
+   - Planet Name
+   - Star Name (Host Name)
+   - Number of Stars
+   - Discovery Telescope
+   - Orbital Period (days)
+   - Semi-Major Axis (AU)
+   - Planet Radius (in Earth radii)
+   - Planet Density (g/cm³)
+   - Eccentricity
+   - Inclination (degrees)
+   - Periastron Epoch (days)
+   - Argument of Periastron (degrees)
+   - Stellar Radius (in Solar radii)
+   - Distance (pc)
+3. **Handling Missing Data**: A variable called **"nan"** is assigned to missing data points, which is used during the filtering process.

+### Data Filtering:
+The Back-End applies three main filters to ensure only relevant data is retained:
+- **Filter No. 1**: Discards exoplanets with an unknown telescope diameter, as this value is required to calculate the **SNR (Signal-to-Noise Ratio)**.
+- **Filter No. 2**: Removes exoplanets with more than one star as their central celestial body to focus on potentially habitable planets.
+- **Filter No. 3**: Uses `cleaner.py` to discard exoplanets that still contain a **"nan"** value in key fields.
+Then, `host_generator.py` generates a list of host names from the remaining data.

+Once the filters are applied, the cleaned data is saved in the **data.json** file, located in the **BackEnd** folder, and the host data is stored in the **Host** folder, ready for use in the Front-End.

+## Benefits and Objectives

+UTOPIA-ExoplanetQuest aims to provide an interactive tool for the exploration of exoplanets and their characteristics.
+With this project, users can gain insights into potential destinations for future space missions and contribute to the advancement of **astrobiology**.

+### Key Objectives:
+- **Facilitate Exploration**: Empower users to visualize and explore exoplanets and their potential for habitability.
+- **Analyze NASA's Data**: Provide a platform to analyze data from the NASA Exoplanet Archive.
+- **Promote Education**: Enhance understanding of exoplanetary systems and inspire curiosity about space exploration.

+We hope that this project serves as a valuable resource for researchers, students, and space enthusiasts alike.

 ## 📖 Front End Usage

 Ready to start exploring on your local machine?
 Follow these steps: